Nathan-Dachille/CP3407-Group-Project/technical_information.md

 ## Testing

 For Continuous Integration (CI), we used GitHub Actions to automatically run tests when new code is pushed or pull requests are opened on the `main` branch.
+The link below shows all previous runs of the workflow and below that is a summary of the workflow.

 ### Testing Workflow: [Django CI GitHub Action](https://github.com/Nathan-Dachille/CP3407-Group-Project/actions/workflows/django.yml)